 I feel compelled to explain my reasons for neglecting my dear blog.
 Though my list of followers is small, I consider them a solid crew of supporters.
 I have not abandoned Esse, but two recent life events have caused me to seemingly neglect her upkeep.

 First life event: In November, I uprooted my life in Chicago and returned to Central Illinois.
-It was a quick decision and my heart’s been heavy ever since — the city resuscitated my soul.
+It was a quick decision and my heart’s been heavy ever since—that city resuscitated my soul.
 It was anguish to say goodbye, and I have yet to recover.

 Second life event: I’m completing a memoir, and intend to have it published.
 No one is more surprised by this than myself.

 The project began a little over a year ago when I was journaling about a haunting truth.
-I was at the round age of 35 — something about that number forced me into frequent contemplation — and I started perseverating on a sensitive situation.
-For 18 years, I’ve had a perpetual demon scratching at my soul… I needed to break free from the confines of a secret.
+I was at the round age of thirty-five—something about that number forced me into frequent contemplation—and I started perseverating on a sensitive situation.
+For eighteen years, I’ve had a perpetual angst scratching at my soul…there was something inside yearning to break free.

 The journal entry morphed into the “manifesto” I mentioned in my blog post, “Thank you, Lena Dunham.”
-After arriving in Champaign last fall, I couldn’t keep up with my annual “Oscar Watch” because auteur films are not widely distributed in my new town, but I was desperate to write something.
-And so, I returned to the manifesto.
+After arriving in Champaign last fall, I couldn’t keep up with my annual “Oscar Watch” because auteur films are not widely distributed in my new town, and my van wasn’t adapted until after Oscar season.
+Nonetheless, I was desperate to write something, and so, I returned to the manifesto.